-Stops included Half Moon Bay, Monterrey where we picked up two crew, Santa Barbara, and many points while we explored the Los Angeles and San Diego area.
+Stops included Half Moon Bay and Monterrey where we picked up two crew to help us with the next long leg to Santa Barbara.
+After dropping off our crew in Santa Barbara we explored many more places in the Los Angeles and San Diego area.

-Our home for the next few months would be Sun Harbor Marina.
-Awesome place to have as a base for the short while to wait for hurricane season to end.
+Our home for the next few months would be Sun Harbor Marina in San Diego.
+This was an awesome place to have as our base for the short while that we had to wait for the Eastern Pacific hurricane season to end.

 Going to Mexico!

 Ensenada was our port of entry.
 Amazingly great service from our agent to get us checked in.
-Mexico!
+Bienvenidos a Mexico!

 From Baja to the Mainland

-After our brief visit to La Paz, Islas Espirito Santo and Partida, we crossed the Sea to Mazatlán.
-El Cid hotel and marina was a welcome respite after our overnight sail – showers, restaurants, pools, happy hours – all that tired sailors could ever want.
+After our brief visit to La Paz, Islas Espirito Santo and Partida, we crossed the Sea of Cortez to Mazatlán.
+The El Cid Hotel and Marina was a welcome respite after our overnight sail – showers, restaurants, pools, happy hours – all that tired sailors could ever want.

 From Mazatlán our next home was Paradise Village marina in Nuevo Vallarta.
 Simply paradise!
 Showers, pools, restaurants, happy hours and more!

-Our first adventures on the mainland side were north of Banderas Bay.
+Our first excursions on the mainland were north of Banderas Bay.
 We made stops in Chacala and Matanchén / San Blas.
 We found a dozen or so palapa restaurants on white sandy beaches.
 You could swim to shore for breakfast, lunch and dinner!

-Our next adventure was to head south out of Puerto Vallarta to the Costalegre.
+Our next excursion was south out of Puerto Vallarta to the Costalegre.
 In each of these destinations we kept running into so many friendly sailors.
 Costalegre has some legendary gunkholes including Tenecatita where we anchored with upwards of 40 other cruising boats.

 After concluding our exploration of Costalegre, we returned to Nuevo Vallarta and ended up with some unexpected repairs that slowed us down a few weeks.
 That’s just part of the sailing life and owning a boat.